0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

-* **Decimal** \- we needed a number type that could be used for financial math that could lead into polynomial curves etc. So we added the Rust Decimal library and some initial APIs and their corresponding native instructions.
+* **Decimal** - we needed a number type that could be used for financial math that could lead into polynomial curves etc. So we added the Rust Decimal library and some initial APIs and their corresponding native instructions.
-* **VDF verification** \- to verify the Delay Towers proofs we added the ChiaVDF verifier to the VM.
+* **VDF verification** - to verify the Delay Towers proofs we added the ChiaVDF verifier to the VM.
 The prover is not needed in the VM.
-The VDF prover can accept a number of parameters (not hardcoded for 0L's use\-case).
+The VDF prover can accept a number of parameters (not hardcoded for 0L's use-case).
 So application builders could leverage it in their own games.